Zahawi denies he threatened to resign and hints corporation tax hike may be axed

 Asked for his views on the planned rise, Mr Zahawi signalled the policy could be abandoned.
 “I will look at everything,” he said.

-The new chancellor “There’s nothing off the table.
+The new chancellor added: “There’s nothing off the table.
 I want to be one of the most competitive countries in the world for investment.

 “I know that boards around the world where they make investment decisions… the one tax they can compare globally is corporation tax and I want to make sure we are as competitive as we can be whilst maintaining fiscal discipline.”